answerrocket/answerrocket-python-client/readme.md

 # AnswerRocket Skill API Client
 This is a client library for interacting with an AnswerRocket instance.
-Its purpose is to enable developing skills (custom AnswerRocket extensions) without needing AnswerRocket running locally.
+Its purpose is to enable the development of skills (custom AnswerRocket extensions) without the need for AnswerRocket to be running locally.

 ## Installation